Join and analyze the data streams with Datameer’s easy-to-use, spreadsheet-like interface in minutes

 making strides to define the new status quo in the connected home movement.

-Instead of having one row per customer there may be thousands or millions of rows per customer.
-Since Datameer is purpose built for Hadoop and it has an intuitive Excel-like user interface, my team was able to get up and running very quickly.
+Instead of having one row per customer, there may be thousands or millions of rows per customer.
+With Datameer’s intuitive Excel-like user interface, my team was able to get up and running very quickly.

 Vice President of Engineering